PapaTutuWawa/custom-xeps/xep-xxxx-file-upload-notification.md

 The metadata should include only the bare minimum, i.e. the mime type and filename.
 Additionally, zero or more thumbnails can be sent with the notification in order to allow clients to already show a preview.
 The `<file-thumbnail />` element is specified by [File Thumbnails](https://github.com/PapaTutuWawa/custom-xeps/blob/master/xep-xxxx-file-thumbnails.md).

-Note that [Unique and Stable Origin IDs](https://xmpp.org/extensions/xep-0359.html) must be used when the message is sent to a groupchat.

 Since this message carries no meaning to anyone retrieving it after the file upload has been completed, a `<no-permanent-store />` element should be added (See [Message Processing Hints](https://xmpp.org/extensions/xep-0334.html)).